OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`asymptotic algorithm analysis`, generally used as a synonym for :term:`asymptotic analysis`.

+   allocation
+      Reserving memory for an object in the Heap memory.

    all-pairs shortest paths problem
       :to-term: Floyd's algorithm :label: solved by